-Cannabis and hemp is cultivated for medical and recreational purposes.
-Regardless of whether you interested in recreational or medical use, if you are new to this field, you will come across terms such as cuts, babies, and clones.
+Cannabis and hemp are cultivated for medical and recreational purposes.
+Regardless of whether you are interested in recreational or medical use, if you are new to this field, you will come across terms such as cuts, babies, and clones.
 These can be pretty confusing terms and the latter is, more often than not, a common practice when it comes to growing cannabis and hemp plants.
 Typically, there are two options to use when growing marijuana.
 The first one is sexual reproduction.
 This is where the male plant is crossed with the female through the pollination process to produce seeds, which are later planted to come up with genetic hybrids bearing the genes of both parent plants.
 The second option is asexual reproduction, also known as cloning.
-This article delves further into the second option so let's start by defining it!
+This article delves further into the second option, so let’s start by defining it!

-Cannabis and hemp cloning, otherwise referred to as asexual reproduction, is where cuttings are taken from a successful mother plant instead of having to grow your plants from seeds and cross pollinate the male and female plants.
+Cannabis and high-quality hemp cloning otherwise referred to as asexual reproduction is where cuttings are taken from a successful mother plant instead of having to grow your plants from seeds and cross pollinate the male and female plants.
 Cloning is one of the keys to successful marijuana gardening.
 It gives you the power to create multiple plants from a single plant, thus eliminating the need to buy plants season after season.
 Clones are typically rooted cuttings, which are genetically indistinguishable from the parent plant.
 Through this practice, gardeners can produce a new harvest with precise replicas of their finest performing plants.
 This is because the genetics are the same, so you will be getting plants bearing similar characteristics.

 Marijuana and cannabidiol cloning has a myriad of benefits.
 Not only does the new cultivating practice save you money and time, but you also ensure the new plant is genetically indistinguishable from the plants that have already proven to be self-sufficient in your garden.
 Cloning is not easy, although it is not rocket science.
 Like any other thing worth doing, practice makes perfect!